NFDI4Culture/ada/form-spec.md

   - Dev environment - this could be Snap install run by Fidus on internal machine?
   - Idea of structuring of data we want
   - Get hold of Fidus Documentation
+  - Build an outline of the resources needed and work packages

 ## Objective